Slacky300/StreamVault/readme.md

 *\*Processing times depend on network bandwidth and S3 throttling limits*
 *\*\*Projected values based on small-to-large scale testing; not yet verified with actual 500GB+ workloads*

+### Testing Environment

+All benchmarks were conducted on an AWS t2.large instance with the following specifications:
+- **CPU**: 2 vCPUs
+- **RAM**: 8GB
+- **Network**: Up to 1Gbps (burst capacity)

+This demonstrates that StreamVault can handle substantial workloads even on moderately-sized infrastructure, making it suitable for teams with various resource constraints.

 ## Security Considerations

 - **AWS Credentials**: Least-privilege IAM roles recommended